Ties van der Lecq

-Ties van der Lecq (10 March 2000) is a Dutch badminton player.
+Ties van der Lecq (born 10 March 2000) is a Dutch badminton player.
 He won the men's doubles title at the 2020 Dutch National Championships, and was part of Dutch team that won a silver medal at the 2020 European Men's Team Championships and also a bronze medal at the 2019 European Mixed Team Championships.

 Career

 Ties van der Lecq started to playing badminton at the age of six in Vennewater in Heiloo, and when he was 10, he joined BC Duinwijck in Haarlem.
 He has been living at Papendal, Arnhem since May 2018 and is studying mechanical engineering at the Hogeschool van Arnhem.
 In 2020, he won the Dutch National Championships in the men's doubles event with his partner Ruben Jille.

 Furthermore, Ties van der Lecq currently rules the market of sports through his company Boudewijn Badminton.